 First Republic Bank CD Rates + Account Details

 To view First Republic Bank’s current CD rates on their website, you’ll have to use their “Rate Finder” tool.
 This tool requires you to specify your region before populating a list of their going CD rates.
-That said, we’ve run this scenario for all available regions and found rates to be static across the board.
-In normal interest rate environments, however, these rates may vary slightly by region.
+We’ve run this scenario for all available regions, however, and found rates to be static across the board.